 Q. How long do AED batteries last?

-A. Batteries can last on stand by for around 7 years but an AED will automatically run tests and notify you if anything needs replacing.
-Obviously this time reduces depenant on the usage of the AED.
+A. AED batteries have a very impressive life span and can last on standby for an impressive average of seven years.
+AEDs automatically run self tests and notify you if anything needs replacing - obviously the time reduces dependant on the usage of the AED.

 Q. Am I legally required to have a Defibrillator fitted to my premises?

 A. Having a defibrillator fitted in your premises is not a legal requirement however, it is is recommended.
 With an estimated 12,000 people suffering from a sudden cardiac arrest in public places ever year, many of these occur in the workplace.
 Having one installed in your work environment could increase the survival rate of someone suffering a cardiac arrest by 60%.